rhine3/audiomoth-guide/README.md

 Plug in AudioMoth with switch set to “USB/OFF” mode, and press green button in the programming app to set time and recording program.

 The AudioMoth now has a CUSTOM recording schedule and CUSTOM should be selected on the AudioMoth switch to use this schedule.

+* This custom schedule can be saved and reused.
+However, on some platforms, clicking the saved file itself will not correctly open the program.
+Instead, open the saved program through the timesetter app by selecting the menu option AudioMoth > Open Configuration

 Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost. **The AudioMoth must be reprogrammed if the batteries fall out.**